autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 We'll address pagination in details in the step 4 ;)

-Now make sure you can see the hub you used to join the AEC Data Model beta listed in the response and move to the next query.
+Now make sure you can see the hub you activated the AEC Data Model listed in the response and move to the next query.

 This tutorial will move to the next steps using the hub named `AEC DM Developer Advocacy Support`.
 In the next query, you'll need to use your hub id as input.